altocodenl/cell/readme.md

 The goal of cell is to make programming easier, so that it is only as demanding as writing prose.
 By making programming more accessible to more writers and readers, we hope to empower more humans to create and own their own [information systems](https://github.com/altocodenl/todis).

+### Additional vibe goals

+- Make information systems habitable.
+- Provide a different everyday fabric of computation.
+- Find a sweet spot between the low-level spreadsheets and programming languages, on one end, and big, clunky applications on the other.

 ## How

 The core understanding behind cell is this: originally, we developed computers to get the result of various mathematical calculations.
 But this is not the case anymore: most of our systems now are not concerned with calculations, but rather, with the management of data.
 More precisely, we use computers to store, communicate and transform data.
 In short, computers and programs are only valuable because they let us work with data. **The game is data.**